-Includes Current Topics, Advanced Topics and Special Topics.
+Includes Current Topics, Advanced Topics, and Special Topics.
 A course devoted to a particular issue in a specified field.
 Course content is not wholly included in the regular curriculum.
-Guest artists or experts may serve as instructors.
-Enrollments are usually of 10 or fewer students with significant one-on-one student/teacher involvement.
+Guest artists experts may serve as instructors.
+Enrollments are usually 10 or fewer students with significant one-on-one student/teacher involvement.
+Instructional Method: Special Topics.